Integrated Sachs-Wolfe map reconstruction in the presence of systematic errors: Conclusions

 We find that for a Euclid-like survey with a single redshift bin, to achieve a reconstruction comparable in quality to that derived from the CMB temperature map alone (with an average correlation between the true and reconstructed ISW maps of only $\bar{\rho} \approx 0.46$), one must limit the variance of the calibration error field to $\varc \lesssim 10^{-5}$.

 This can be improved significantly if we exploit the tomographic information available by binning the LSS data in redshift (Fig.~\ref{fig:euconlyplot}).
-We also show that if the model spectra in the estimator differ substantially from those used to generate the input maps e.g. by using theoretical power spectra that do not account for the observed excess auto-power in the LSS survey from calibration errors, then reconstruction quality is substantially degraded.
-It is therefore crucial to verify that the theoretical spectra in the estimator are a good fit to those observed, or else to use smoothed fits to the observed spectra.
+We also show that if the model spectra in the estimator differ substantially from those used to generate the input maps e.g. by using theoretical power spectra that do not account for the observed excess autopower in the LSS survey from calibration errors, then reconstruction quality is substantially degraded.
+It is therefore crucial to verify that the theoretical spectra in the estimator are a good fit to those observed or to otherwise use smoothed fits.

 We next consider how using multiple input maps, probing different tracers and redshift ranges, improves ISW signal reconstruction.
 We find that as long as the excess power contributed by calibration errors is adequately modeled in the estimator, the resulting reconstruction is always better than that from either of the input maps individually.
 If the excess power from calibration errors is not modeled, however, adding a map can actually degrade reconstruction (Fig.~\ref{fig:eucpluscmb}).
 The CMB temperature map adds information to the reconstruction at all levels of calibration error, but is especially valuable if the LSS maps are subject to calibration errors with $\varc \gtrsim 10^{-5}$.
 Using a six-bin SPHEREx-like survey provides qualitatively similar results to the Euclid-like one, but because it is shallower, the reconstruction is less accurate in the limit of no calibration errors ($\rho_{\rm Spx} =0.89\pm0.04$ vs. $\rho_{\rm Euc}=0.95\pm0.02$, where errors indicate the $68\%$ spread across realizations).
 However SPHEREx's shallower depth and therefore intrinsically higher clustering signal becomes an asset in the presence of calibration errors, making the survey more robust against calibration errors and leading to a better reconstruction for $\varc \gtrsim 6\times10^{-6}$.
 (Similarly, we would expect the increased clustering of tracers with larger bias to help mitigate the effects of calibration error as well.)
 Therefore, a combination of a shallower and a deeper LSS survey provides complementarity useful for separation of calibration errors from the ISW signal and necessary for a good ISW map reconstruction in the presence of such errors.